pehff/smart-allocation/README.md

 Then simply open `index.html` in your browser.

-Alternatively, access the hosted version on GitHub Pages:
+Or access the hosted version:

 https://pehff.github.io/smart-allocation/